The universal tropicalization and the Berkovich analytification: Tropicalizing the universal embedding

 We now show that there is a basis for the Euclidean topology consisting of strong Zariski open sets.
 A basis of open sets for the Euclidean topology is given by Euclidean open boxes: $\prod_{i\in \Lambda} J_i$ with each $J_i$ an open interval in $\T$, and all but finitely many of them are the whole of $\T$.
 Each $J_i= (a_i, b_i)$ or $[-\infty,b_i)$ is strong Zariski open, as it is the complement of the strong Zariski closed set $V(x_i +a_i \sim x_i) \cap V(x_i + b_i \sim b_i) $ or $V(x_i +b_i \sim b_i)$, respectively. \end{proof}

 \begin{remark} As far as we are aware, this observation that closed subschemes generate the Euclidean topology goes back originally to Mikhalkin in \cite[Prop.
 2.22]{Mikhalkin}. \end{remark}

-\begin{theorem} The strong Zariski topology on $\Trop_{univ}(X)$ coincides with the Berkovich topology. \end{theorem} \begin{proof} It suffices to assume $X$ is affine.
-This now follows directly from Lemma \ref{lem:infinite-product-topology} and the fact that the Berkovich topology on $X^{an}$ coincides with the subspace topology it gets from the natural inclusion into $\T^{k[X]}$. \end{proof}
+\begin{theorem} The strong Zariski topology on $\Trop_{univ}(X)$ coincides with the Berkovich topology. \end{theorem} \begin{proof} Since $\Trop_{univ}(X)$ has an open cover by subschemes of the form $\Trop_{univ}(U)$ for $U$ an affine open subscheme of $X$, it suffices to assume that $X$ is affine.
+The claim follows directly from Lemma \ref{lem:infinite-product-topology} and the fact that the Berkovich topology on $X^{an}$ coincides with the subspace topology it gets from the natural inclusion into $\T^{k[X]}$. \end{proof}

+\begin{example} Let $k$ be an algebraically closed field that is complete with respect to a non-archimedean absolute value $|-|$.
+Consider $(\mathbb{A}^1_k)^{\mathit{an}}$; the points of this space are semivaluations on $k[t]$ that are compatible with the absolute value on $k$.
+Given $a\in k$ and $r\in \mathbb{R}_{>0}$, a Berkovich open disk is a subset or the form

+A fundamental system of neighborhoods for the Berkovich topology is given by the finite intersections of these Berkovich open disks.
+The complement of an open disk $D_\mathit{an}(a,r)^c$ is the strong Zariski closed set defined by the equation